-In the event of a student accident or illness, staff members shall:
+In the event of a student accident or illness, staff members shall complete the following steps as needed:

-- if properly trained, administer first aid; - report the accident to the appropriate administrator; - summon professional medical assistance, if needed; - notify the parents as soon as possible by telephone or written notice; - contact parents immediately if the accident indicates professional medical care is required; - record on the Student Accident Form, as soon as possible, all pertinent facts concerning the accident and submit it to the principal's office for transmission to the superintendent's office.
+- administer first aid (if properly trained); - report the accident to the appropriate administrator; - summon professional medical assistance, if needed; - notify the parents as soon as possible by telephone or written notice; - contact parents immediately if the accident indicates professional medical care is required;

+• record on the Student Accident Form, as soon as possible, all pertinent facts concerning the accident and submit it to the principal's office for transmission to the superintendent's office.

-Transportation for ill or injured students
+Transportation for III or Injured Students

-- When a student becomes ill or injured at school, it may be necessary for the student to be taken home, to a doctor, or to a hospital.
-This responsibility should be assumed by the parent, except in an emergency when it is apparent that an ambulance or emergency medical service should be called immediately. - The final responsibility for the safe transportation of a sick or injured student from school to home, hospital, or emergency medical care rests with the principal. - No seriously sick or injured student should be allowed to go home unless there is a responsible adult to provide for his/her care.
+• When a student becomes ill or injured at school, it may be necessary for the student to be taken home, to a doctor, or to a hospital.
+This responsibility should be assumed by the parent, except in an emergency when it is apparent that an ambulance or emergency medical service should be called immediately.

+• The final responsibility for the safe transportation of a sick or injured student from school to home, hospital, or emergency medical care rests with the principal.

+• No seriously sick or injured student should be allowed to go home unless there is a responsible adult to provide for his/her care.
 The student will remain in school when all measures available to locate a responsible adult have failed.
 When school is dismissed and no adult is available, the principal will contact the appropriate local law enforcement agency.